 Visiting Writer Series: Natalie Diaz

-After playing professional basketball in Europe and Asia for several years, Diaz completed an MFA in poetry and fiction at Old Dominion University.
-She was awarded the Bread Loaf 2012 Louis Untermeyer Scholarship in Poetry, the 2012 Native Arts and Cultures Foundation Literature Fellowship, a 2012 Lannan Residency, as well as a 2012 Lannan Literary Fellowship.
+Natalie Diaz grew up in the Fort Mojave Indian Village in Needles, California, on the banks of the Colorado River.
+She is Mojave and an enrolled member of the Gila River Indian Community.
+After playing professional basketball in Europe and Asia for several years, she completed her MFA in poetry and fiction at Old Dominion University.
+She was awarded the Bread Loaf 2012 Louis Untermeyer Scholarship in Poetry, the 2012 Native Arts and Cultures Foundation Literature Fellowship, a 2012 Lannan Residency, as well as being awarded a 2012 Lannan Literary Fellowship.
 She won a Pushcart Prize in 2013.
-Her first book, When My Brother Was an Aztec, was published by Copper Canyon Press in 2012.
+Her first book, When My Brother Was an Aztec, was published in June 2012, by Copper Canyon Press.
 She currently lives in Mohave Valley, Arizona, and directs a language revitalization program at Fort Mojave, her home reservation.
 There she works and teaches with the last Elder speakers of the Mojave language.

 Questions may be directed to Robin Tovey, communications manager.
 Announcements do not represent the views of Reed College.